healthfusiongenai/covid-fusion/README.md

 A listing of a years worth of GSOD data is contained in the file ./data/interim/weather/gsod/gsod-url-file-list.txt.
 This files is currently downloaded ahead of time, for 2020.
 In the future, we will need to download this first, per year, and then process the files.

-GSOD data is downloaded from the [NOAA GSOD](https://www.ncei.noaa.gov/data/global-summary-of-the-day/access/2020/01011099999.csv) website.
+GSOD data is downloaded from the [NOAA GSOD](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516) website.

+An example GSOD file can be seen here: [GSOD-2020-01011099999.csv](https://www.ncei.noaa.gov/data/global-summary-of-the-day/access/2020/01011099999.csv)

 ## TODO